hellohaptik/docs_haptik/agent-interface/client-custom-tools/custom-tools-intro.md

 ## Introduction

+> You're viewing an older version of the documentation.
+Please visit the [new documentation](https://docs.haptik.ai/) for updated, comprehensive guides & resources on the topic

 #### What Are Custom Tools

 When a client wishes to use some of their internal tools within our agent dashboard for ease of data access, the can do so.